mribeirodantas/NextflowSnippets/snippets/save_configs.md

 ```

 Let's say you have another file called `another_conf.config` and you provided
-it with the `-c` option of nextflow, as in the command line below:
+it with the `-c` nextflow option, as in the command line below:

 ```console
 nextflow run save_conf_files.nf -c another_conf.config